-May 11, 2006 -- Scientists have come up with a new clue about why obese black women.may be particularly hard for
+May 11, 2006 -- Scientists have come up with a new clue about why weight loss may be particularly hard for obese black women.

 The clue lies in the belly fat of the 14 extremely obese black women studied by Hisham Barakat, PhD, and colleagues.
 Barakat works in the medicine department of East Carolina University in Greenville, N.C.